wchorski/dg-pywrite/src/site/notes/developer/MacOs/Apple Music Batch Playlist Export.md

 ---
-{"dg-publish":true,"permalink":"/developer/MacOs/Apple Music Batch Playlist Export/","tags":["Apple","script","automation","music","bash"],"noteIcon":""}
+{"dg-publish":true,"permalink":"/developer/MacOs/Apple Music Batch Playlist Export/","tags":["Apple","script","automation","music","bash"]}
 ---

 I have a lot of iTunes...
 I mean Apple Music playlists that I'd like to export as `.m3u`.
 I wanted a way to have a select few playlists to export, not export every single playlist

 > [!note] using old XML conversion tool
 > This method below is a bit convoluted.
-I'd recommend trying out my [[developer/Media Software/iTunes XML Playlist to m3u Converter\|developer/Media Software/iTunes XML Playlist to m3u Converter]] directions first.
+I'd recommend trying out my [[developer/Media Software/iTunes XML Playlist to m3u Converter\|iTunes XML Playlist to m3u Converter]] directions first.
 ## Set Key Shortcut
 The below script relies on a key shortcut **⌘E** to the `Export Playlist…` in **System Preferences** > **Keyboard** > **Shortcuts** > **App Shortcuts** for the **Music.app**